Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Review of basic definitions for density and topology

 As in the introduction, for one-dimension, we can either consider the density of a set of natural numbers $A$ in another set $B \subset \mathbb{N}$ or we can simply consider the density of $A$ in the natural numbers themselves.
 From a definitionally point of view, the considerations are essentially equivalent, by havng the indices of the elements of $B = \{b_1, b_2, b_3, \ldots\}$ play the role of the natural numbers, and so we will go back and forth between these as needed.

 We recall several definitions from the Introduction.
-In the previous work of \cite{kleinberg2025density, kleinberg2026density}, the notion of density used to study breadth is the \textit{lower asymptotic density}.
+In our previous work \cite{kleinberg2025density, kleinberg2026density}, we used \textit{lower asymptotic density} to measure breadth.
 It measures the sparseness of the set anchored to the origin.
 To be more precise, for a subset $A \subset \mathbb{N}$, the lower asymptotic density in $\mathbb{N}$ is defined as

 However, because the interval is anchored at $1$, lower asymptotic density does not account for the behavior of $A$ when the measuring window begins at later points.